Multi-Domain Long-Tailed Learning by Augmenting Disentangled Representations

 \section{Multi-Domain Long-Tailed Learning with Balanced Representation Reassembly}

-To improve robustness in multi-domain long-tailed learning, we would like method that can learn class-unbiased domain-invariant representations.
-To accomplish this, we introduce TALLY to do balanced augmentation over classes and domains.
-The key idea motivating TALLY is that every example can be decomposed into \textit{class-relevant semantic} information and domain-associated \textit{nuisances} that should be ignored by an ideal classifier.
-As outlined in Figure~\ref{fig:TALLY_illustration}, TALLY assumes that domain-associated nuisance information can be transferred among examples.
+To improve robustness in multi-domain long-tailed learning, we propose TALLY, a method that can learn class-unbiased, domain-invariant representations through balanced augmentation over classes and domains.
+The key idea behind TALLY is that every example can be decomposed into \textit{class-relevant semantic} information and domain-associated \textit{nuisances} that should be ignored by an ideal classifier.
+Nuisances are defined as "class-agnostic" transformations that apply similarly to all classes, such as image style and background changes in image classification~\cite{zhou2022deep} As outlined in Figure~\ref{fig:TALLY_illustration}, TALLY assumes that domain-associated nuisance information can be transferred among examples.
 It leverages this to perform augmentation by transferring domain-specific nuisance factors between classes with a novel selective balanced sampling strategy.
-In practice, TALLY first disentangles examples into latent semantic and nuisance factors.
-Then, we introduce a domain-agnostic prototype representation for each class in order to eliminate the nuisance information, whereby the semantic representation of each example is linearly interpolated with the corresponding prototype representation.
-Finally, TALLY reassembles the semantic and nuisance factors of \textit{different} examples to produce augmented representations.
+In the following sections, we will explain in detail how TALLY achieves balanced representation augmentation.